-Babies and toddlers may be brought to the nursery rooms after 10:40am, in time for parents to make it into the sanctuary for the 11:00 service.
-We offer earlier childcare for choir participants during choir practice, scheduled teachers and assistants during prep time, and participants during early morning Adult Education programs.
+Our goal in the Nursery and Preschool Classrooms is to show our youngest friends that church is a safe and fun place to be.
+Babies and toddlers may be brought to the nursery rooms after 10:40 am, in time for parents to make it into the sanctuary for the 11:00 service.
+We offer earlier childcare for choir participants during choir practice, scheduled teachers and assistants during prep time, and participants during early morning Adult Faith Development.

-Children in Pre-K, Kindergarten, and Grade 1 through 5 Classes
+Children in Pre-K, Kindergarten, and Grade 1-5 Classes

 Children arrive with their families, pick up nametags from the bulletin board outside the sanctuary, and attend the first part of the church service in the sanctuary.
 Following the “Time for All Ages,” the children are sung out of the sanctuary and are escorted to their classrooms by their teachers and D.R.E.
 For inter-generational services, children in grades 1-5 and youth stay with their family while the children in Kindergarten and younger are guided to their classroom after the “Time for All Ages.”

-Children are picked up by their parents/guardians by no later than 12:15pm and resume responsibility for their children at all times.
+Children are picked up by their parents/guardians by no later than 12:15 pm and parents assume responsibility for their children at all times.
 Supervised children are welcome in the Common Room for coffee hour.
 Any child playing on the playground must be supervised by an adult.

 Junior/Intermediate Youth Class